elisaF/subjective_discourse/README.md

 # Subjective Acts and Intents
-This repo contains the code and data for analyzing subjective judgments of witness responses in U.S. congressional hearings (link paper here).
+This repo contains the code and data for analyzing subjective judgments of witness responses in U.S. congressional hearings ([paper](https://arxiv.org/abs/2104.04470) to appear in NAACL 2021).
 If you make use of the data or code, please cite:

 `
 Ferracane, Elisa TBD